kognifai/PoseidonNext-Framework/SDK-documentation/Dashboards/Creating-a-widget.md

 ```

 ## Components

-In order for the paired components to be a valid Dashboards widget, they must inherit certain interfaces.
+In order for the paired components to be a valid Dashboards' widget, they must inherit certain interfaces.

 ### Main component

-The main widget component should inherit from the ```WidgetComponent``` interface, like so:
+The main widget component must inherit from the ```WidgetComponent``` interface, like so:

 ```typescript
 import { WidgetComponent } from '@kognifai/poseidon-dashboards';